HomeLatest NewsOpinionStrong cloud strategy must for mitigating business continuity risk

 Pre-empting the Impact of Quantum Hybrid Computing on Cybersecurity

-Companies need to think about now more than ever.
-Data breaches and hackers are getting increasingly sophisticated, and companies need to be a step ahead in their data security measures to ensure protection of business-critical data.
+Companies need to think about data protection now more than ever.
+Data breaches and hackers are getting increasingly sophisticated, and companies need to be a step ahead in their measures to ensure protection of business-critical data.

 The industry is already exploring how quantum hybrid models can help protect sensitive data more effectively and drive the development of new encryption protocols and algorithms.
 Businesses are increasingly looking at cloud-based approaches to solve data security challenges.